St. Jude College Dasmariñas Cavite

-St. Jude College Dasmariñas Cavite Inc. is a private non-sectarian institution that is a branch of Saint Jude College (Manila) in the city of Dasmariñas, Philippines.
-It offers Kindergarten to Grade 12, as well as a college department which offers bachelor of science and bachelor of arts degrees.
+PHINMA St. Jude College Dasmariñas Cavite Inc. is a private non-sectarian institution in the city of Dasmariñas, Philippines.

+Since 2024, the institution has been a member of the PHINMA Education Network and offers Senior High School and undergraduate degree programs.

 History

 Responding to the need to bring quality education to the rural areas, Saint Jude College established its first extension school at URC Avenue, Salitran IV, City of Dasmariñas Cavite.
 In October 23, 1999, Saint Jude College Dasmariñas Cavite Inc. inaugurated a two-storey building with 10 classrooms for pre-school, elementary and high school.
 It started with 35 students and later expanded to hundreds and then thousand to include enrollees in the tertiary level.
 With the continuing increase in enrollment, a five-storey building was constructed in addition to the two-storey building.

 In December 2024, the college was acquired by PHINMA Education.
 In 2025, PHINMA Education Network's subsidiary Phinma Education Holdings Inc. completed the P431.8 million acquisition of Saint Jude College's land and buildings coupled with full payment of outstanding obligations.